Mental Health Facilities Boston, MA

 Cambridge Health Alliance Cambridge Hospital Inpatient - 2.3 miles from Boston, MA

 Cambridge Health Alliance Cambridge Hospital Inpatient is a mental health clinic in Cambridge, MA, located at 1493 Cambridge Street, 2139 zip code area.
-Cambridge Health Alliance Cambridge Hospital Inpatient provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Cambridge Health Alliance Cambridge Hospital Inpatient offers group therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, young adults and adults.
+Cambridge Health Alliance Cambridge Hospital Inpatient provides hospital inpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Cambridge Health Alliance Cambridge Hospital Inpatient offers group therapy, psychotropic medication and behavior modification to seniors 65 or older, children / adolescents and young adults.
 Cambridge Health Alliance Cambridge Hospital Inpatient also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Cambridge Health Alliance Cambridge Hospital Inpatient include family psychoeducation, integrated primary care services and chronic disease/illness management.
+Additional services offered at Cambridge Health Alliance Cambridge Hospital Inpatient include case management, intensive case management and chronic disease/illness management.

 Learn More